copyleftdev/ai-testing-prompts/README.md

 2. **Read the `README.md`** for an overview and detailed explanation of the testing focus in that category.
 3. **Explore the `examples.md`** for specific test scenarios, expected outcomes, and guidance on implementing the tests.

-## Contributing

-Contributions to enhance the testing methodologies or extend the example sets are welcome.
-Please refer to the `CONTRIBUTING.md` file for more details on how to submit contributions.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-Thanks to all contributors and the community for their insights and feedback that help improve this guide continuously.